Lockheed Martin F-22 Raptor: Proposed derivatives

-The FB-22 was a proposed medium-range supersonic stealth bomber for the USAF.
-The design was projected to carry up to 30 Small Diameter Bombs to about twice the range of the F-22A.
-The FB-22 proposal appears to have been cancelled with the 2006 Quadrennial Defense Review and subsequent developments, in lieu of a larger subsonic bomber with a much greater range.

 The X-44 MANTA, or multi-axis, no-tail aircraft, was a planned experimental aircraft based on the F-22 with enhanced thrust vectoring controls and no aerodynamic surface backup.
 The aircraft was to be solely controlled by thrust vectoring, without featuring any rudders, ailerons, or elevators.
 Funding for this program was halted in 2000.

+The FB-22 was proposed in the early 2000s as a supersonic stealth regional bomber for the USAF.
+The design went through several iterations and the later ones would combine an F-22 fuselage with greatly enlarged delta wings and was projected to carry up to 30 Small Diameter Bombs to over 1600 nmi, about twice the combat range of the F-22A.
+The FB-22 proposals were cancelled with the 2006 Quadrennial Defense Review and subsequent developments, in lieu of a larger subsonic strategic bomber with a much greater range; this became the Next-Generation Bomber, although it would be rescoped in 2009 as the Long Range Strike Bomber resulting in the B-21 Raider.

-In August 2018, Lockheed Martin proposed an F-22 derivative to the USAF and JASDF that would combine an improved F-22 airframe with the avionics and improved stealth coatings of the F-35.
-The proposal was not considered by the USAF, while JASDF doubted its merits due to cost and existing export restrictions.
+In August 2018, Lockheed Martin proposed an F-22 derivative to the Japan Air Self-Defense Force (JASDF) for its 5th/6th generation F-X program.
+The design, which was later also proposed to the USAF, would combine a modified F-22 airframe with enlarged wings to increase fuel capacity and combat radius to 2200 km as well as the avionics and improved stealth coatings of the F-35.
+The proposal was ultimately not considered by the USAF or JASDF due to cost as well as existing export restrictions and industrial workshare concerns.

 Operators

 The United States Air Force is the only operator of the F-22.
-As of August 2022, it has 183 aircraft in its inventory.
+As of August 2022, it has 178 active aircraft in its inventory.
+Current units are bolded.